Michael J. Willett: Career

 Willett is also a singer, listing himself on his Twitter as a singer first and actor second.
 He has stated that after G.B.F he would like to start writing his own music.
 Willett's debut album is named Diapason, which he describes as the "full, rich, melodious outpouring of sound.
-That is exactly how I describe what I do".
+That is exactly how I describe what I do."

 Personal life

-Willett is openly gay, stating in an interview with The Advocate published on their website that, "I didn't really ever want to make it a thing ...
+Willett is openly gay, stating in an interview with The Advocate that, "I didn't really ever want to make it a thing ...
 I never saw it being something that separated me from anyone else.
 If anything, I found that it has given me an advantage in the industry."